Advising people fleeing domestic abuse

 Refugees, etc and people who have claimed asylum

 A person who experiences domestic abuse in accommodation provided by the Home Office for asylum seekers, or while she is applying for it, can get specific help to move into refuge accommodation under Home Office procedures (pdf).
 ASAP provides a briefing (pdf) on the help victims should expect to receive.
-It has an overview of the practical steps that need to be taken to secure a Home Office funded refuge placement through s98/s95 and s4 support.
+It has an overview of the practical steps that need to be taken to secure a Home Office funded refuge placement through section 95/section 98 and after then on how to apply for section 4 support if their claim for asylum is refused.
 The Scottish Refugee Council can advise on this.

 People with limited leave

-A person who has limited leave is not normally entitled to housing or benefits because limited leave is usually only granted with a ‘no public funds' condition.
+A sponsored migrant or person who has limited leave is not normally entitled to housing or benefits because limited leave is usually only granted with a ‘no public funds' condition.
 But there are a couple of exceptions – a person is entitled to UC/HB/CTR (but not local authority housing) if:

-• s/he was granted leave because of a maintenance undertaking and either:
+- s/he was granted leave because of a maintenance undertaking maintenance undertaking (pdf) and either:

-• s/he is claiming CTR (whatever date the claim is made),
+- s/he is claiming CTR (whatever date the claim is made); or

 Partners of people with limited leave to remain are expected to leave the UK if the relationship ends.
 If homeless and destitute they may be able to get short-term accommodation and support from social work departments if children or vulnerable adults are involved, and this may include assistance with returning home.
 If they cannot 'go home' they should get expert legal advice about options to apply to stay in the UK (on human rights grounds or through the asylum system, for example).